maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 382–385 — Using an inner class for animation
     - Page 389 — Example: how to use the new static makeEvent() method
     - Page 390 — Version Two: registering and getting ControllerEvents
+    - Page 391–393 — Version Three: drawing graphics in time with the music

 ![Chapter 12](images/chapter-12.png)